Federal judges review Alabama’s new congressional map, lack of 2nd majority-Black district

 Abha Khanna, an attorney representing one group of plaintiffs in the case, said Alabama chose “defiance over compliance.”

-“Alabama has chosen instead to thumb its nose at this court and to thumb its nose at the nation’s highest court,” Khanna said.
+“Alabama has chosen instead to thumb its nose at this court and to thumb its nose at the nation’s highest court and to thumb its nose at its own Black citizens,” Khanna said.

 Alabama Republicans, who have been reluctant to create a Democratic-leaning district, boosted the percentage of Black voters in the majority-white 2nd Congressional District, now represented by Republican Rep. Barry Moore, from about 30% to 39.9%.